 What is fainting?

 Fainting or syncope is a temporary loss of consciousness.
 If you’re about to faint, you’ll feel dizzy, lightheaded, or nauseous.
-Your field of vision may “white-out” or “blackout.”
-Your skin may be cold and clammy.
-You lose muscle control at the same time and may fall down.
+The skin may feel cold, damp and sticky.
+The person may lose muscle control and fall down.

 When someone faints, make sure that the airway is clear and check for breathing.
-The person should stay lying down for 10-15 minutes.
+The person should lie down for 10-15 minutes.
 Most people recover completely.
-Fainting is usually nothing to worry about, but it can sometimes be a sign of a serious problem.
-If you faint, it’s important to see your health care provider and find out why it happened.
+Fainting can sometimes be a sign of a serious medical problem.
+Hence, it is important to visit health care provider to find out the reason behind fainting.

 How bad is my fainting?

 Mild: The symptoms are light-headedness, weakness and dizziness.

 Moderate: You may have nausea, slurred speech, altered vision and breathing problems.
 You may need medical assistance.

 Severe: It involves loss of consciousness, orthostatic (an upright posture) collapse and excessive sweating.
 Visit your doctor if you have fainted and do not know the cause or you have recently fainted more than once.

 Keep track of your symptoms using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the discomfort to your doctor or nurse.

 - Lie down to avoid injury due to falling.
 Don’t stand up until you feel better.